Deans Trophy: History

 Marist again reached the final in 2016 but were denied again in sudden death 21–18 by a QVS team that had All Blacks winger Emoni Narawa and Moana Pasifika winger Timoci Tavatavanawai and Flying Fijian halfback Simione Kuruvoli.
 Marist had the giant fullback/wing and future Kaiviti Silktail and Flying Fijian Vuate Karawalevu.

 In 2017 RKS again retained the title with a gutsy 20–5 win over arch-rivals QVS.
 RKS had Flying Fijians winger and Tokyo Olympic gold medalist Jiuta Wainiqolo whilst QVS had the Drua players Livai Natave and Tevita Ikanivere in their front row and another gold medalist from Tokyo Meli Derenalagi and Drua player Etonia Waqa in the backrow.

-In 2018 RKS, with another Tokyo Gold medalist Sireli Maqala and Fijian Drua props Meli Tuni, NRL player Solo Naiduki and Fiji 7s player Josese Batirerega, reigned supreme again beating a plucky Cuvu College side from Sigatoka who had Ilaisa Droasese at fullback and Junior Ratuva, in the final at the national stadium.
+In 2018 RKS, with another Tokyo Gold medalist Sireli Maqala, and Fijian Drua props Meli Tuni, NRL player Solo Naiduki and Fiji 7s player Josese Batirerega, reigned supreme again beating a plucky Cuvu College side from Sigatoka who had Ilaisa Droasese at fullback and Junior Ratuva, in the final at the national stadium.
 RKS also won the Sanix World Rugby Youth Invitational Tournament held in Japan earlier that year beating Hastings Boys High School from NZ in the final.

 In 2019 QVS avenged their loss with a hard-fought 13–12 win over RKS in the final at Lawaqa Park, Sigatoka.

 The competition was cancelled during the Covid pandemic of 2020–2021 before the competition resumed in 2022 and the finals was between the two Suva schools and fierce rivals Suva Grammar and Marist Brothers, with Marist regaining the title after a lapse of 44 years winning 9–8 over the favorites Grammar in a wet and soggy Churchill Park, Lautoka.
 Grammar had the services of Fiji U20 and Drua halfback Philip Baselala.

 The 2023 Deans Trophy Season culminated with Queen Victoria School ending Natabua High School's fairytale run coming from behind to claim a 24–15 win in the Under-18 final at the HFC Bank Stadium, Suva.

 In the 2024 Vodafone Super Deans final, Queen Victoria School (QVS) defeated Nasinu Secondary School with a score of 27-13, winning the Deans Trophy for the 31st time.
 QVS also set a record, becoming the 2024 champions by ending Nasinu's unbeaten run.

+In the 2025 Vodafone Super Deans season, RKS proved to be too strong for their opponents and ended their run with a 53-15 win over Nasinu Secondary School in the final.

+For the 2026 season, Suva Grammar School, with their forwards domination, prowled through the season with extreme force, rewarding themselves with their 3rd Deans Trophy.